 Transportation in Holly Recreation Area

 Campers should use the campground access when entering the park to set up your RVs for the night.
 The addresses to the main park and the campground area are different.
 Avoid taking the wrong turn and use the 5300 McGinnis Road address instead of the primary address listed on the park’s page.
-Pass the main entrance and proceed about .7 miles until you come to a fork in the road.
+Pass the main entrance and proceed about a mile until you come to a fork in the road.
 Turn left at the signs that say McGinnis Lake Campground, as turning right will take you to the Holly Recreation Area beach.
+The campground is known to be kept in great condition so you shouldn't have any accessibility troubles during your stay.

 Michigan State campgrounds require a recreation passport to gain entry into the park's facilities, both for daily use and overnight camping.
 Please note that this daily fee is an additional cost added to the overnight camping fee.
 Daily fees vary depending on the visitor’s state of residence.